AM to PM

-"AM to PM" is the debut single of American singer Christina Milian.
-Written by Milian, Christian Karlsson, and Pontus Winnberg and produced by the latter, it served as the lead single from her self-titled 2001 debut album and found commercial success in many countries, becoming a top-ten hit in the Flanders region of Belgium, Denmark, Ireland, the Netherlands, Norway, and the United Kingdom.
+"AM to PM" is a song by American singer and songwriter Christina Milian, released as her debut single.
+It was written by Milian, Christian Karlsson, and Pontus Winnberg and produced by the latter.
+It served as the lead single from her self-titled 2001 debut album and found commercial success in many countries, becoming a top-10 hit in Denmark, Flanders, Ireland, the Netherlands, Norway, and the United Kingdom.

 Release and promotion

 Pushed by Milian's increasing prominence as a VJ on MTV, the single enjoyed worldwide success, reaching the top 10 in Denmark, Flanders, Ireland, the Netherlands, Norway, and the United Kingdom.
 Stateside, it peaked at number 27 on the Billboard Hot 100.